Submit a ticket My Tickets

 2. Check if the CNAME record is successfully added.

-Create a CNAME record for your Subdomain
+Step 1: Create a CNAME record for your Subdomain

 1. Login to your domain provider and navigate to the DNS Zone Editor settings.